oowl/rclone-precache/README.md

 ## Features

+- **Multiple Storage Backends**: Support for both local filesystem and WebDAV
 - **File Browser**: Browse files and directories on the network mount
 - **Cache Management**: Precache files and directories recursively
 - **Real-time Monitoring**: Track precaching progress and speed